Netherton, Wakefield: Coal mining

 A mineral line connecting Sir John Lister Lister-Kaye's Caphouse Colliery to the Lancashire and Yorkshire Railway's Barnsley branch and coal staithes on the Calder and Hebble Navigation at Calder Grove passed through Netherton.
 It passed the hamlet of Little London on South Lane where the company owned the Victoria Pit.
 The Prince of Wales Pit, locally known as Wood Pit, was sunk near the line near New Hall Wood in 1870 and its shaft was deepened and widened in 1882.
 A second shaft was sunk 12 years later.
 A drift was driven in 1926 and another 30 years later.
 At nationalisation in 1947 the pit was named Denby Grange (Prince of Wales).
 It merged with Caphouse Colliery in 1981 and closed in August 1991.
+During the 1984-85 strike, it was known as one of the few pits in Yorkshire where the majority returned to work before the end, which was attributed to how many of the miners commuted from outside the village and did not have a "local, cohesive community".
 Its site is now occupied by Earnshaws who have operated a timber business in Midgley since 1860.

 Hartley Bank Colliery was sunk in 1872 on the south side of the Calder and Hebble Navigation and closed in 1968.
-A disaster in May 1924 when firedamp ignited killed five miners and injured 26 men.
+A disaster occured in May 1924 when firedamp ignited, killing five miners and injuring 26 men.